Rod Coronado: Early life and education

 Rod Coronado was born in 1966 of Pascua Yaqui Indigenous ancestry and raised in California.
-(He was not registered with the tribe as of 2006 for political reasons.)
+He was not registered with the tribe as of 2006 for political reasons.
 As a child, he was teased for his love of nature.
 Among his formative experiences, the television video of a Canadian commercial seal hunt affected him deeply.
 He joined the Sea Shepherd Conservation Society, an anti-whaling activist direct action group, as a teenager.

+Activism

 Coronado later joined the radical environmentalist group Earth First!, and the Animal Liberation Front, an underground animal rights group that released animals from fur farms and research facilities.